Barrow-in-Furness: Football

-Barrow are in EFL League Two, the fourth tier of English football and are the town's only professional sports team.
+Barrow are in the National League, the fifth tier of English football, and are the town's only professional sports team.
 The team, founded in 1901, are nicknamed the Bluebirds and play their home games at the Holker Street stadium.
 The side were members of the Football League until they failed to be re-elected in 1972.
 In 1990, they won the FA Trophy beating Leek Town 3–0 in the final at Wembley Stadium, London.
 Twenty years later, on 8 May 2010, Barrow repeated the feat, beating Stevenage Borough 2–1 after extra time.

 After 48 years in non-league football, Barrow were crowned champions of the National League on 17 June 2020, sealing their return to the Football League.
+They spent six seasons in League Two, before being relegated back to the National League at the end of the 2025–26 season.

-Football players born in Barrow include England internationals Emlyn Hughes and Gary Stevens, as well as Harry Hadley, and Vic Metcalfe.
+Football players born in Barrow-in-Furness include England internationals Emlyn Hughes and Gary Stevens, as well as Harry Hadley, and Vic Metcalfe.

 Of current professional footballers, Georgia Stanway of Bayern Munich, Wayne Curtis, Morecambe striker, Bolton Wanderers midfielder George Thomason and Iran Under-20 and Hibernian winger Shana Haji hail from the town.

 Holker Old Boys, based at Rakesmoor Lane, are an amateur football team that play in the North West Counties Football League Division One.